VISUAL AND DIGITAL ART

-The visual and digital arts faculty provides all students, including the artistically-inexperienced and the very sophisticated, opportunities to discover their ability, the world around them and different cultures.
+The visual and digital arts faculty provides all students, from the inexperienced to the sophisticated, opportunities to discover their ability, the world around them and different cultures.
 Your exploration occurs through studying artistic techniques, methods, concepts and histories of various visual arts.

 Through all these studies, whether individual or communal, you are encouraged to represent personal interests and experiences in your work.
 In becoming aware of this personal subject matter, while relating it both to the materials of the masters and their peers, you will discover and develop unique subject matter and means of expression.
 All such activities are intended to foster the growth of the intellectual curiosity and creative sensitivity necessary for a full, satisfying Christian life.

 The art curriculum is designed to encourage and develop skills and personal growth.
 To these ends, its goals include experiences in drawing, painting, sculpture, ceramics and printmaking—while stressing art history, criticism, aesthetics and the compositional elements and principles of art and design.